salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # error.NoTestsSpecified

 You must specify tests using the --tests flag if the --test-level flag is set to RunSpecifiedTests.

+# error.ClientTimeout

+The client has timed out.
+Use sf deploy metadata resume to resume watching this deploy.

 # warning.TargetOrgIsExpired